 ‘Luxury is the anticipation of pleasure,’ writes author and aesthete Stephen Bayley.
 The sentiment chimes with our times since in the orgy of modern consumption, the concept of true luxury has lost its place and meaning.
 To define the word now requires a much more complex set of values than simply price and status.
 Perhaps this was always the case, but increasingly luxury finds meaning in time and space, in slowing down and in our health and the health of our planet.
-It can be about the simple pleasures in life: a perfectly prepared meal, a meaningful friendships, time shared with loved ones.
-‘Silence, space and time are the luxury goods of the future,’ offers product designer Alfredo Häberli.
-But how does this all translate to brands, their product and how they communicate with their audience?
-After all, it is much simpler to interpret luxury if it is to be measured on price and status alone.
+It can be about the simple pleasures in life: a perfectly prepared meal, a meaningful friendships, time shared with loved ones, a meditative walk in the park.
+‘Silence, space and time are the luxury goods of the future,’ says product designer Alfredo Häberli.

 ‘There is no luxury without a powerful emotional connection between the brand and its consumer,’ says Sebastien Besson, chief executive of Champagne Armand de Brignac and a lecturer on luxury at New York University.
 ‘The word defines that elevated state of mind when your physical needs are forgotten, and your senses are stimulated in truly powerful ways.
 When you touch, consume, hold or are seen with a particular brand.’